Where are the judges: Ranjan Gogoi asks lawyers as cases pile up for hearing

 New Delhi, Mar 29: Chief Justice of India (CJI) Ranjan Gogoi on Friday said that there were not enough judges in the Supreme Court for the number of pending cases and slammed the lawyers for mentioning matters.

 "Sorry, we won't hear any mentioning matters," CJI Ranjan Gogoi said.
 "500 cases are listed.
 Where are the judges?
-And you keep on mentioning...," CJI Gogoi told lawyers.
+And you keep on mentioning...," Justice Gogoi told lawyers.

 While 2.84 crore cases are pending in the subordinate courts, the backlog clogging the High Courts and Supreme Court (SC) is 43 lakh and 57,987 cases, respectively.